Eastern-Dream/graph-analysis-chromatic-vector/README.md

 graph yields the largest chromatic vector.
 Thus, we would like to ask and potentially answers the question “Which graphs have biggest chromatic polynomials for a given number of vertices and edges?”.

+# Methodology

+### Python Packages and Methods

+For this research project, I used the following Python packages:

+- Pandas: for data manipulation and analysis.
+- NetworkX: for graph theory and graph operations.
+- NumPy: for data manipulation and matrix operations.
+- SciPy: for statistical computations.
+- Matplotlib: for graph visualization.

+### Code Outline

+The code for my research project will accomplish the following tasks:

+1. Load and preprocess the dataset of connected graphs up to order 9 using Pandas.
+2. Sort the dataset by the chromatic vector and group it by vertices and edges using Pandas.
+3. Utilize NetworkX in conjunction with Pandas to calculate and add the following graph properties to the dataset:
+   - Number of spanning tree
+   - Number of biconnected components
+   - Number of 3-cycles
+   - Number of 4-cycles
+   - Number of 5-cycles
+   - Number of 6-cycles
+   - Number of spanning trees
+   - Degree sequence
+   - Degree variance
+   - Degree deviation
+4. Utilize Pandas to analyze the dataset and identify the graphs that yield the largest chromatic vectors in their respective groups.
+5. Statistical analysis using Pandas and SciPy to calculate the percentile rank of maximum chromatic vector graph properties versus other non-max graphs within their group.
+6. Visualize graphs and results using NetworkX in conjunction with Matplotlib for data visualization.